Canon Alberic's Scrap-Book

-Canon Alberic's Scrap-Book is a horror short story by English writer M. R. James, written in 1892 or 1893 and first published in 1895 in the National Review.
+"Canon Alberic's Scrap-Book" is a horror short story by English writer M. R. James, written in 1892 or 1893 and first published in 1895 in the National Review.
 It is his earliest known horror story and the first (along with "Lost Hearts") to be read aloud to the "Chitchat Society" at King's College, Cambridge, where many of his stories made their public debut.
 It was subsequently included in his first short story collection, Ghost Stories of an Antiquary (1904), though the malevolent entity is a demon rather than a ghost.

 Plot summary

-In spring 1883, the English tourist Dennistoun visits the tiny decaying cathedral city of Saint-Bertrand-de-Comminges, at the foot of the Pyrenees in southern France, to photograph Saint-Bertrand-de-Comminges Cathedral.
+In spring 1883, the English tourist Dennistoun (Note: In the original version of the story, as published in the National Review, the protagonist is named "Anderson".) visits the tiny "decayed" cathedral city of Saint-Bertrand-de-Comminges, at the foot of the Pyrenees in southern France, to photograph Saint-Bertrand-de-Comminges Cathedral.
 Throughout the day, the elderly sacristan accompanying him is visibly nervous and unwilling to leave Dennistoun alone in the Cathedral.
 Dennistoun himself hears "curious noises", including a "thin metallic voice laughing high up in the tower".
 He is puzzled to witness the sacristan kneeling and weeping in front of a painting of Bertrand of Comminges delivering a man from Satan.
 By five o'clock, as Dennistoun is finishing, the mysterious noises begin to grow "more frequent and insistent", and the sacristan appears impatient to leave.

 Noting Dennistoun's interest in the Cathedral's choirbooks, the sacristan invites him to his home to see something he possesses.
 Upon reaching the house, the sacristan's daughter is visibly relieved to see him; Dennistoun hears him say to her "He was laughing in the church".
-Once inside, the sacristan unveils a large folio stamped with the arms of Canon Alberic de Mauléon, (Note: An invented character, said to be a collateral descendant of the real 16th-century bishop Jean de Mauléon.), which Dennistoun reckons to date from the late seventeenth century.
+Once inside, the sacristan unveils a large folio stamped with the arms of Canon Alberic de Mauléon, (Note: An invented character, said to be a collateral descendant of the real 16th-century bishop Jean de Mauléon.) which Dennistoun reckons to date from the late seventeenth century.
 The folio consists of around 150 leaves of various historic illuminated manuscripts, including extracts from a Book of Genesis from 700 AD or earlier; a full set of pictures from a Psalter dating from the thirteenth century; and 20 leaves of uncial Latin text, which Dennistoun suspects to be writings by Papias of Hierapolis.
 Dennistoun assumes that Canon Alberic had cut up volumes in the Cathedral's library to create the "priceless" scrap-book.

 "The Englishman was too deep in his note-book to give more than an occasional glance to the sacristan".
 An illustration of a scene set within Saint-Bertrand-de-Comminges Cathedral by James' friend James McBryde, which served as the book frontispiece of the first edition of Ghost Stories of an Antiquary.
 The figure of Dennistoun (centre) was based on M. R. James.